You will need to determine how much you can deduct for auto registration/license fees.

 You may not deduct an auto license fee based on weight, model, year, or horsepower.
 Auto registration fees that qualify as personal property taxes are an itemized deduction and are reported on Line 5c of Schedule A (Form 1040) Itemized Deductions.

-To enter auto registration fees:
+To enter auto registration fees in the TaxAct program:

 Fees based on the value of the car are deductible if they meet the IRS criteria listed below.